-- If a static neighbor is initially configured and the same peer is then automatically discovered through LLDP, static neighbor configuration takes precedence over the dynamic peer.
-The peer continues to stay static as along as the configuration exists.
-Once the static configuration is removed, the dynamic peer is created automatically. - If a static neighbor is configured and the automatically discovered peer already exists, then the dynamic peer is reset and a new TCP session is initiated with the static configuration.
-If the static neighbor configuration is removed, then the dynamic neighbor is created automatically.
-Once the static configuration is removed, the dynamic peer is created.
+- When a static neighbor is configured and the same peer is then automatically discovered through LLDP, the static neighbor configuration takes precedence over the dynamic peer configuration for as long as the static configuration exists.
+Once the static configuration is removed, the dynamic peer is automatically created. - When a static neighbor is configured and the same automatically-discovered peer already exists, then the dynamic peer is reset and a new TCP session is initiated with the static configuration.
+When the static neighbor configuration is subsequently removed, then the dynamic neighbor is automatically created; that is, once the static configuration is removed, the dynamic peer is created.